-- Legislative non-compliance and penalties; - Contractor non-compliance or poor performance; - A major workplace or public liability incident; - Reduction in current funding arrangements; - Property loss or damage due to non-compliance, unsafe practice.
+- Legislative non-compliance and penalties; - Contractor non-compliance or poor performance; - A major workplace or public liability incident; - Reduction in current funding arrangements: - Property loss or damage due to non-compliance, unsafe practice.

-HR & Workforce Development are continually working closely with our internal and external stakeholders.
-Some of the programs/initiatives are: in relation to work health and safety, training and development for staff, Work for the Dole initiatives/activities, school work placement activities, jobseekers/applicants.
+HR & Workforce Development are continually working closely with our internal and external stakeholders, including LGNSW.
+Some of the programs/initiatives are: in relation to work health and safety, mandatory and elective training and development for staff, Work for the Dole initiatives/activities, Awards, school work placement activities, jobseekers/applicants.